Pradus7/simple-TCG/README.md

 A simple CLI strategy TCG coded in python that allows 2 players to battle each other

 # Base Game Complete!
+To play simply download all the .py files and run Game.py!

 # Current features:
 - Players begin with a pseudo-randomly generated 30 card deck